icmlviz/icmlviz.github.io/paper.md

 [Effective Visualizations for Training and Evaluating Deep Models]: ../assets/papers/16.pdf

-[Human Attention in Visual Question Answering: Where Do Humans Choose to Look?]: ../assets/papers/17.pdf
+[Human Attention in Visual Question Answering: Do Humans and Deep Networks Look at the Same Regions?]: ../assets/papers/17.pdf

 [Analyzing and Validating Neural Networks Predictions]: ../assets/papers/18.pdf